nerdo/js-routing/README.md

 ## Abbreviated (Object) Form

-Routes can be defined in abbreviated format as an object, or in an expanded form as an array.
+Routes can be defined in abbreviated form as an object, or in an expanded form as an array.

 In the abbreviated form, each object key is the route's URL path identifier, and each value is the route function.
 The route function returns what the path identifier routes to.